-Unfortunately not every situation is straight forward even after obtaining permission to approach and pet a dog.
+Unfortunately not every situation is straight forward, even after obtaining permission to approach and pet a dog.
 There are a few things you can do to make sure the dog is as comfortable as possible and doesn’t accidentally perceive you or your child as a threat:

 - Avoid making hard, unbroken eye contact with the dog.
-Averting your gaze to the side or blinking slowly shows the dog that you are letting your guard down, where staring directly into a dog’s eyes can be perceived as confrontational and threatening in the animal kingdom.
+Averting your gaze to the side or blinking slowly shows the dog that you are letting your guard down, whereas staring directly into a dog’s eyes can be perceived as confrontational and threatening in the animal kingdom.

 - Let the dog get a whiff of your scent before touching.
 Offering your hand for the dog to sniff shows them that you are trying to let them get to know you (because as we know dogs rely heavily on scent as one of their strongest senses.)
-With most dogs, a relaxed fist and/or lower, upturned palm is best because an open palm coming down over their heads may make some dogs like Kilo feel on edge.
+With most dogs, a relaxed fist and/or upturned palm below their head is best because an open palm coming down over their heads may make some dogs like Kilo feel on edge.

 - Kneel down and get on the dog’s level, turning your body slightly away from them.
 Similarly to offering your hand from below, getting down low with the dog lets them know you aren’t trying to assert dominance.
 Turning your body away, like closing your eyes, shows them that you’re trusting them rather than challenging.

 - Once the dog has given you a sniff it is best to still keep your hand below their head.
 So, a scratch under the chin, or a pet on the chest or side of the head is a great way to initiate touch.
-Now, if when you go to pet the dog they pull away, it’s likely you just didn’t give them enough time to take in your scent and non-threatening posture, so have some patience, offer your hand again for them to smell more and DO NOT keep trying to pet a dog that is pulling away or chase or grab a dog that doesn’t want to be pet.
+Now, if when you go to pet the dog they pull away, it’s likely you just didn’t give them enough time to take in your scent and non-threatening posture, so have some patience, offer your hand again for them to smell more and DO NOT keep trying to pet a dog that is pulling away or chase or grab a dog that doesn’t want to be petted.